What to do in Granada in 2 days

 Maybe a cute tea house?

-Some places or plans you can’t miss while being in the city center:
+Places or plans you can’t miss while being in the city center of Granada:

 Granada’s Cathedral